almatov/arpconfig/README.md

 # arpconfig utility

+This is a C++ writtten utility that helps to obtain IP address when the network has no DHCP/BOOTP server.

+The utility analizes incoming packets to find free IP address.
+It can use ARP requests to predict unused IP addresses.
+Then the utility changes MAC and IP addresses on the interface according found ARP information.

-This is a C++ written utility that use ARP information to configure interface with the free IP address in the internal wire network.
-It tries to predict ARP values by listening to incoming packets.
-The utility was compiled and tested under the Armbian Linux.
-But it should be work under any other Linux system.
-The utility uses the ip command to configure interface.
+This utility was compiled and tested in Armbian Linux, but it should work in any other Linux system.
+This utility uses the ip command to configure the interface.

 ## How to install

 Software requirements:

 	g++-6.3.0+      (apt install build-essential)
 	libpcap-1.8.1+ 	(apt install libpcap-dev)
 	libnet-1.1.6+ 	(apt install libnet1-dev)